Dahir of Aror: War with the Umayyads

 The primary reason cited in the Chach Nama for the expedition by the governor of Basra, Al-Hajjaj ibn Yusuf, against Raja Dahir, was a pirate raid off the coast of Debal resulting in gifts to the caliph from the king of Serendib (modern Sri Lanka) being stolen.
 Meds (a tribe of Scythians living in Sindh) also known as Bawarij had pirated upon Sassanid shipping in the past, from the mouth of the Tigris to the Sri Lankan coast, and now they were able to prey on Arab shipping from their bases at Kutch, Debal and Kathiawar.

 Hajaj's next campaign was launched under the aegis of Muhammad bin Qasim.
 In 711, bin Qasim attacked at Debal and, on orders of Al-Hajjaj, freed the earlier captives and prisoners from the previous (failed) campaign.
 Other than this instance, the policy was generally one of enlisting and co-opting support from defectors and defeated lords and forces.
 From Debal, bin Qasim moved on to Nerun for supplies; the city's Buddhist governor had acknowledged it as a tributary of the Caliphate after the first campaign and capitulated to the second.
 Qasim's armies then captured Siwistan and received allegiance from several tribal chiefs and secured the surrounding regions.
 His combined forces captured the fort at Sisam and secured the region west of the Indus River.

 By enlisting the support of local tribes such as the Meds and also the support of the Buddhist rulers of Nerun, Bajhra, Kaka Kolak and Siwistan as infantry to his predominantly-mounted army, Muhammad bin Qasim defeated Dahir and captured his eastern territories which were added into the Umayyad Caliphate.

 Sometime before the final battle, Dahir's vizier approached him and suggested that Dahir should take refuge with one of the friendly kings of India.
 "You should say to them, 'I am a wall between you and the Arab army.
 If I fall, nothing will stop your destruction at their hands.'"
 If that wasn't acceptable to Dahir, said the vizier, then he should at least send away his family to some safe point in India.
 Dahir refused to do either.
 "I cannot send away my family to security while the families of my thakurs and nobles remain here."

 Dahir then tried to prevent Qasim from crossing the Indus River, moving his forces to its eastern banks.
 Eventually, however, Qasim crossed the river and defeated his forces at Jitor led by Jaisiah (Dahir's son).
-Qasim fought Dahir at Raor (near modern Nawabshah) in 711, eventually killing him.
+Qasim fought Dahir at Aror (near modern Nawabshah) in 711, eventually killing him.
 After Dahir was killed in the Battle of Aror on the banks of the River Indus, his head was cut off from his body and sent to Hajjaj bin Yousuf.